 If that were all ESPN+ had to offer, you'd expect the company to pay you $5 a month to watch it.
 But ESPN+'s value lies in its live sports coverage.
 You'll get a daily Major League Baseball game, though it's subject to local blackout rules.
 (A Seattle Mariners-Oakland A's tilt slated to be on ESPN+ is unavailable to me because a local cable channel holds the broadcast rights in my area for A's games.)
 If you want more baseball, you can tack on MLB.TV to ESPN+ for an extra $24.99 a month.

 The service is especially appealing to soccer fans, as ESPN+ is absorbing the MLS Live service that carries Major League Soccer games.
 That means you'll be able to watch more than 250 out-of-market soccer matches at a significant discount — MLS Live costs $80 a year, compared with the $49.99 annual rate ESPN+ will run you.
-Throw in matches from overseas — I'm writing this review while an Aston Villa-Leeds match from the second tier of English Football streams in the background — and ESPN+ is a no-brainer for soccer fans.
+(MLS Live subscribers have pointed out that they've lost some beloved features like condensed games.)
+Throw in matches from overseas — ESPN signed a deal with Serie A to bring the Italian top-flight league into a mix that already offers matches from England's lower divisions — and ESPN+ is a no-brainer for soccer fans.

 Other sports feature prominently as well.
 ESPN+ promises to feature 20 PGA tour events, Grand Slam tennis matches and live boxing.
 You can expect college sports featuring schools from outside the major conferences, as well as sports like softball, volleyball, track and swimming, which don't always get the spotlight on cable.
 Cricket, rugby and Canadian Football League action are on the docket as well.